Treaty of Lisbon: High Representative

 In an effort to ensure greater coordination and consistency in EU foreign policy, the Treaty of Lisbon created a High Representative of the Union for Foreign Affairs and Security Policy, de facto merging the post of High Representative for the Common Foreign and Security Policy and the European Commissioner for External Relations and European Neighbourhood Policy.
-The High Representative is Vice-President of the Commission, the administrator of the European Defence Agency but not the Secretary-General of the Council of Ministers, which becomes a separate post.
+The High Representative is Vice-President of the Commission, the administrator of the European Defence Agency but not the Secretary-General of the Council of Ministers, which reverts to being a separate administrative post.
 He or she has a right to propose defence or security missions.
 In the proposed constitution this post was called the Union Minister of Foreign Affairs.

 The High Representative for Foreign Affairs and Security Policy is in charge of an External Action Service also created by the Treaty of Lisbon.
 This is essentially a common Foreign Office or Diplomatic Corps for the Union.